dbusteed/eurorack/README.md

 # Project files for my DIY Eurorack adventure

-Folders are organized by module, and usually include links to resources, schematics, stripboard layouts, etc.
+Folders are organized by module, and usually include links to resources, schematics, stripboard layouts, etc. Detailed(-ish) write-ups for each module can be found on [my website](https://dbusteed.github.io/).

 ## Note on Module / Design Names